 , and my BSc in Zoology at the University of Edinburgh.

-As a writer, alongside my research paper publications in scientific journals, I have magazine articles published in BBC Wildlife, Africa Geographic, BBC Knowledge, Outdoor Photography and Biosphere magazines, and online with The Conversation and Earth Archives.
+As a writer, alongside my research paper publications in scientific journals, I have magazine articles published in BBC Wildlife, Africa Geographic, BBC Knowledge, Outdoor Photography and Biosphere magazines, and online with Earth Archives and The Conversation.
 I am lead contributor to the Herpestidae (mongoose) section of The Handbook of the Mammals of the World Volume I (Carnivores; Lynx Edicions Publishers), lead author of the IUCN (International Union for Conservation of Nature and Natural Resources) Species Account for the Banded Mongoose, and co-authored the Banded Mongoose species account in The Mammals of the World Volume V (Carnivores, Pangolins, Equids and Rhinoceroses; Bloomsbury Publishers).
 My most recent writings relate to rhino poaching and wildlife crime, mongoose social dynamics, the ethics and welfare of cull of grey squirrels, and dinosaur footprints and eggs.

 ).
 I was formerly signed up with and represented by the OSF (Oxford Scientific Films)/Photolibrary image library.